Scarification (botany): Mechanical

-Heat
+Temperature

 Hot water

 The imbibition of water through seed shell membrane is affected by water temperature.
 Species that can withstand hot water will sprout faster under that condition than from cold tap water.

 The North Carolina State University recommends placing the seeds in boiling water and letting them soak while the water cools to room temperature, and then remove the seeds from the water and sow.
 The buoyancy of floating seeds must be compensated with gravity to submerge them, this can be achieved with an infuser.

 Hot water scarification can be combined with chemical scarification, but might require protective equipment against formed gases.

 Hot water treatment is also used for removal of pathogens.
 Placing seeds in 90 °C for 90 seconds followed by dip in cold water for 30 seconds kills the human pathogens Escherichia coli O157:H7 and Salmonella.
-A variety of plant pathogens are also be killed by hot water treatment.
+A variety of plant pathogens are also killed by hot water treatment.